By Gail Marsh

 Baby foods.
 Families can save a lot of money by making their own pureed baby food.
 (Note: Some fruits and veggies are best when cooked first.)
 Puree the prepared food in a food processor to the thickness or texture you prefer.
 Then pour the food into individual cube sections of the ice tray.
 Put the tray into the freezer and, once frozen, transfer the food cubes into freezer bags.
 (Try carrots, yams, pears, squash, etc.) The cubes will quickly thaw and warm in the microwave.

-Ice coffee.
+Iced coffee.
 Sure, you can put ice cubes into your coffee, but the melting water will weaken the flavor.
 Freeze actual coffee in ice cube trays instead.
 Then use the coffee cubes for a great cuppa’ joe.
 (This works with tea and wine, as well.)

 Cookie dough.
 If you freeze individual portions of cookie dough (about one teaspoon) in each ice cube section, you can bake a smaller batch of cookies.
 It will get you out of your RV’s kitchen more quickly, and your family can still enjoy fresh cookies often.

 Lemon/lime juice.
 It seems as if I always have leftover juice after adding some to a recipe.
 Now I freeze the leftover freshly squeezed juice in ice cube trays.
-You can add a frozen lemon cube or two to a glass of water and yum!
+You can add a frozen lemon juice cube or two to a glass of water and yum!
 You’ll have your own flavored water to drink on hot camping days.

 S’mores.
 Yes!
 Make these treats ahead of time and you can enjoy s’mores without a campfire!
 (Great for those rainy days.)
 Get the recipe here.